stitchdata/docs/_api-files/embedding-api/objects/form-properties/destinations/snowflake-object.md

     type: "integer"
     description: "The port of the database server."

+  - name: "warehouse"
+    type: "string"
+    description: "The name of the warehouse that contains the `database`."

   - name: "database"
     type: "string"
     description: "The name of the logical database to connect to."